adrianturculet/Coursera_Capstone/README.md

 Foursquare is a social networking service that provides independent location data.
 The purpose of the platform is to provide users with information about businesses and attractions around them using real-time location data.[6]
 This API will be instrumental in identifying detailed information about restaurants across London.
 ### 2.2 Python Geocoder library
 Geocoder is a simple and consistent geocoding library written in Python.
-I helps developers to locate the coordinates of addreses, cities, countries and landmarks across the globe.
+It helps developers to locate the coordinates of addreses, cities, countries and landmarks across the globe.
 The Geocoder will help get the coordinates for every London borough.
 ### 2.3 GADM (Database of Global Administrative Areas) data
 GADM is a high-resolution database of country administrative areas, with a goal of "all countries, at all levels, at any time period.
 The database includes shapefiles that are used in Geographic Information System (GIS) applications.